 While abroad, it’s natural to get a bit homesick and start craving the comfort foods we are used to.
 While we recomended that you dive into the local culture as much as possible, sometimes seeing foreign takes on American classics can be interesting and educational… right?
-Here’s a list of six fast food places that SRAS students have found comfort in in Bishkek, Kyrgyzstan.
+Here’s a list of six fast food places that students on SRAS programs have found comfort in in Bishkek, Kyrgyzstan.

 Chuiskii prospekt, 158

 After spending enough time in a place like Kyrgyzstan, one thing I (and perhaps many visitors) begin to miss is a good ol’ AMERICAN burger and fries and Coca-Cola.
 While many of the fast food places in Bishkek do sell a “гамбургер,” which is often beef or lamb schwarma shavings in a hamburger bun topped with with cabbage, french fries, ketchup, and mayo, nothing comes as close to real American fast food as Begemot.
 The menu includes the absolute basics of fast food: single/double hamburgers and cheeseburgers, chicken burgers (which, unfortunately, aren’t breaded and deep fried), french fries, and several kinds of soda.
 The prices are roughly the norm for local fast food places, if not cheaper, and a burger, fries, and a drink will rarely cost more than 150 soms ($3.25).